 Step 3: Enter state information

 Not all states require an income tax, and tax rates vary from state to state.
-If your employee works in a state that does impose an income tax, just choose the state from the drop-down menu and the calculator will fill in the tax details for you.
+If your employee works in a state with an income tax, choose the state from the drop-down menu, and the calculator will fill in the tax details for you.
 If you have employees in multiple states, remember to select the state your employee works in, not the state where your business is primarily located.

 Paycheck calculator FAQ